coscoaj1/inventory_tracker/README.md

 Deployed version link is above.
-I have not yet tried to optimize the frontend at all for any measures such as accessibility, responsiveness, etc.  I tried to focus on high quality backend code through proper application and folder structuring, error handling and writing automated tests as I went.
+I have not yet tried to optimize the frontend at all for any measures such as accessibility, responsiveness, etc.  I tried to focus on high quality backend code through proper application and folder structuring, error handling and writing automated tests.

 ## Technologies